redislabs-training/ru102py/README.md

 ### Redis

 This project requires a connection to Redis.
-The default settings expect Redis to run on localhost at port 6379.
+The default settings expect Redis to run on localhost at port 6379 without password protection.

-#### Password protection
+#### Username and password protection

-If your Redis instance requires a password, set it with the `REDISOLAR_REDIS_PASSWORD` environment variable before running project-related `make` commands or manual commands.
+If you use Redis with a username (via the new ACL system in Redis 6) and/or a password, make sure to set the `REDISOLAR_REDIS_USERNAME` and/or `REDISOLAR_REDIS_PASSWORD` environment variables before running project-related `make` commands or manual commands.

+You can set these on the command-line like so:

+  $ REDISOLAR_REDIS_USERNAME=your-username make load

+However, doing so keeps a record of these variables around in your shell history.

+The example project is configured to read environment variables from a `.env` file, so if you do need to use environment variables, we recommend adding them to this file.

+*Note*: The .env file is ignored by git because we added it to the `.gitignore` file.
+If you use a `.env` file, you should avoid adding it to git, so your credentials don't end up in git's history.

+Finally, credential management is a big topic.
+This is just a demo project -- make sure you follow your company's guidelines for credentials management.

 #### Using a different hostname and/or port for Redis